syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Text-Settings.md

 title: Text Settings
 description: Text Settings
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---

-## Text Settings
+# Text Settings

 This section describes how text alignment can be done for the GroupBar Items.